 Clothing for sale have plenty of wear left in them as the boys have simply outgrown them.
 Donations of school clothing are greatly appreciated and are a valuable source of income to the school.
 Clothing donations may be left at the Administration Office (A Block).

-The Second Hand Uniform Shop will NOT be open on Orientation Day, but open on Monday 29 November and Monday 6 December 2021 from 9.00am - 2.00pm.
-Please call Jo Hogben on 0425 295 101 to make an appointment to inspect the available goods.
-You can make quite a saving on outfitting your son.
+The Second Hand Uniform Shop will NOT be open on Orientation Day, but open on the following days from 10.00am - 2.00pm